ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

     from ansible.module_utils._text import to_text
     result_string = to_text(result_string)

-Plugin Configuration & Documentation Standards
+Plugin configuration & documentation standards
 ==============================================

 To define configurable options for your plugin, describe them in the ``DOCUMENTATION`` section of the python file.
 Callback and connection plugins have declared configuration requirements this way since Ansible version 2.4; most plugin types now do the same.
 This approach ensures that the documentation of your plugin's options will always be correct and up-to-date.
 To add a configurable option to your plugin, define it in this format: